AnselemOdims/LeaderBoard/README.md

 $ open dist/index.html
 ```

-## Interaction with the leaderboard API
+## Interaction with the Leaderboard API
 - Each new game is created with the POST method using
   ```bash
       {